tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 ```
 > Harry Smith

-Why is this better than raw JavaScript with no type checking, or simply using TypeScript's wildcard `any` type?
+Why is this better than raw JavaScript with no type checking, or simply using TypeScript’s wildcard `any` type?
 Well it ensures that we use the types *consistently*.
 For example:
 ```javascript
 binarySearch(numberIds,"harry@monash.edu")